Guidance for producers.

 UK government guidance and F-Gas Support

-Key obligations in the Regulation have applied in the UK and the rest of the EU since 4th July 2007.
+Key obligations in the regulation have applied in the UK and the rest of the EU since 4 July 2007.
 The government is continuing to work with stakeholders to ensure that the EC Regulation is successfully implemented and its environmental objectives achieved.

 They will also be working with councils and national regulators to promote compliance with these important environmental regulations.
 F-Gas Support is being run on behalf of Defra and the DAs by LACORS and Enviros.

 Anyone who would like to be included on our F-gas stakeholder list for invites to stakeholder meetings or occasional mailings on the EC or GB F-gas regulations should send their details to: firstname.lastname@example.org.